alpaddesai/SocialSkillsinGovtEngineeringCollege/README.md

-# Social Skills in Govt Engineering School
+# Social Skills in Govt Engineering College

 "Have to be really really smart to get in, can't buy your way in, is that it.."